 Modules of 2½ days each, every other month, for the March 2024 – May 2025 Program,.

 Online Individual or Group Supervision is offered between modules.
 Although not a requirement, supervision will help the learner to better integrate theory and practice.
 The cost of supervision is not included in tuition.

 Developmental Somatic Psychotherapy

-Learners study the roots of psychological development as it emerges through affective/movement patterns within the infant and caregiver dyad, and apply this understanding to present of the client and therapist dyad.
+Learners study the roots of psychological development as they emerge through moving-feeling patterns within the infant and caregiver dyad and apply this understanding to the present moment of the patient and therapist dyad.

-Developmental Somatic Psychotherapy’s comprehensive system of phenomenological analysis allows practitioners to diagnose and treat their clients using movement experiments.
+Developmental Somatic Psychotherapy’s comprehensive system of clinical phenomenological analysis allows practitioners to diagnose and treat their patients through an understanding of movement.